-- 1. Read the "Requirements for a Sanctioned Tournament" - 2.
+- 1. Read the Requirements for a Sanctioned Tournament - 2.
 Choose/Appoint the Tournament Director - 3.
 Select a Tournament management system.
-For tournaments with more than 50 players the tournament director is highly encouraged to use a Pickleball Canada approved tournament management systems: Currently there is only one approved Pickleball Tournament software system pickleballtournaments.com.
-These software systems assist with the control and reporting of the tournament. - 4.
-Select tournament dates and consider nonconflicting dates with other tournaments in your area. - 5.
+For tournaments with more than 50 players the tournament director is highly encouraged to use Pickleball Canada approved tournament management systems: Currently there is one approved Pickleball Tournament software system which is pickleballbrackets.com.
+This software system assists with the control and reporting of the tournament. - 4.
+Select tournament dates and consider non-conflicting dates with other tournaments in your area. - 5.
 Set opening/closing dates for registration.
 Allow sufficient time before the starting date to prepare brackets and seed the players. - 6.
 Determine the registration fees and establish a fair refund policy which will depend upon your financial commitments. - 7.
-If you choose to use a Tournament Management system create a PayPal account keeping in mind that there are additional charges for this service.
+If you choose to use a Tournament Management system, pick one of the payment systems within pickleball brackets and Create an account.
+Keeping in mind that there are additional charges for this service.
 Select the Business Standard account during the creation process which will allow you conduct normal business and create invoices to send to your sponsors for their records.
-Be sure to complete the registration process fully and link the PayPal account to your organizations bank account.
-REMEMBER: your bank account can only be linked to a single PayPal account.
+Be sure to complete the registration process fully and link the account to your organization's bank account.
+REMEMBER: your bank account can only be linked to a single payment account.